mgreim-13/earnings-trading-app/MonitorTradesLambda/README.md

 ## Dependencies

 - AWS SDK for Java v2 (DynamoDB, Secrets Manager)
-- Apache HttpClient for HTTP requests
+- OkHttp3 for HTTP requests (via AlpacaHttpClient)
 - Jackson for JSON processing
 - JUnit 5 for testing
 - Mockito for mocking